hallmark/sublime-p4miko/README.md

       $ sudo easy_install-2.6 paramiko

+For more help on installing `paramiko`, refer to the wiki page: <https://github.com/hallmark/sublime-p4miko/wiki/Installing-paramiko-Python-package>

 Finally, if the plugin does not appear to be picking up your most recent configuration or Python package installation changes, restart Sublime Text 2 and try again.

 ## Quick Start